sbruche/aristopy/README.md

 <img src="./doc/images/objective_plot.png" alt="objective plot" width="600"/>

 ## Citing and Contributing
-You are welcome to test aristopy and use it for your own purposes.
-If you publish results based on the application of the package, we kindly ask you to cite this GitHub repository or the [project documentation]( https://aristopy.readthedocs.io/en/latest/index.html) on readthedocs.org.
+You are welcome to test aristopy and use it for your purposes.
+If you publish results based on the application of the package, please cite this GitHub repository or the [project documentation]( https://aristopy.readthedocs.io/en/latest/index.html) on readthedocs.org.

-If you have questions, found a bug or what to contribute to the development of *aristopy* you are invited to open an issue or contact the developers (stefan-bruche@tu-berlin.de).
+If you have questions, found a bug, or want to contribute to the development of *aristopy*, you are invited to open an issue or contact the developers (stefan-bruche@tu-berlin.de).

 ## License